I’m an actor, writer, musician, comedian, and dialect specialist.

-Since 2014, he has been a house team performer at famed comedy hub The Upright Citizens Brigade Theatre.
-His Maude Team, "Cha-Cha," puts on an original sketch comedy show monthly at the UCB Theatre in New York.
-He has performed his solo show “Imagine All the People: A Survey of Music Business Creeps” at the Peoples Improv Theater and UCB Theatre.
-His previous solo show, “William and the Tradesmen,” was dubbed "a gem ... well-wrought, insightful and precise" by nytheatre.com and ran in the New York International Fringe Festival, Ars Nova’s ANT Fest and at the Drilling Company with Project: Theater.
+My comedy solo show “Imagine All the People: A Survey of Music Business Creeps” ran at the Peoples Improv Theater in New York.
+Prior to that, my solo play “William and the Tradesmen” ran in the New York International Fringe Festival, Ars Nova’s ANT Fest and at the Drilling Company with Project: Theater.
+It was dubbed “a gem … well-wrought, insightful and precise” by nytheatre.com.

 For three years, I was a house-team performer at New York’s legendary comedy venue the Upright Citizens Brigade Theater.
 I performed on Maude Night, UCB’s monthly sketch comedy showcase, with the teams “Cha-Cha,” “Mama’s Gotta Go” and “Lover.”
 I continue to perform at the UCB Theater in improv, sketch and character shows, and am a long-time student of the theater’s Advanced Study Improv Program and UCB Academy.

 I’m also a lifelong guitarist and songwriter, and as a coach, I have instructed many diverse groups and individuals in acting, improv, and my specialty: dialects.
 Having diligently studied accent and dialect science my whole life, I have professionally performed a wide range of British, Irish, European and American dialects on stage and screen.
 My talent for mimicry has also resulted in years of animation voiceover work for many different networks.